Integrated Bioinformatics Resource for Rare Diseases

 RARe-SOURCE™ automatically prioritizes results within each publication year, so that the most relevant results are floated to the top.
 The titles for each of the results are also prominently displayed and the articles are linked to PubMed, so any of the results can be quickly reviewed and verified.

 A: RARe-SOURCE™ implements a combination of variant data integration and manual curation for providing genomic variant details.
 Variants for all genes in RARe-SOURCE™ are obtained by integrating public variant databases and annotating them using OpenCravat.
 Manual curation of published literature is performed for specific diseases and associated genes.
-These details are in the final stages of validation for SLC6A8 (X-linked creatine transporter deficiency), mid-stage for ASAH1 (Farber disease) and initial stages of curation for FKTN1 (alpha dystroglycanopathy)
+Manual curation is completed, and results are available for SLC6A8 (X-linked creatine transporter deficiency).
+We are currently in the process of manually curating ASAH1 (Farber disease) variants.

 Q: Do I need to request an account or special access in order to view rare disease information?